 On Call 24 hours, 365 days of the year.

-Merseyside Search and Rescue Team is currently a probationary Lowland Rescue Team providing Merseyside Police with specialist search teams and equipment to assist locating high risk, vulnerable, missing persons within Merseyside.
+Merseyside Search and Rescue Team is Full Member Team of Lowland Rescue providing Merseyside Police with specialist search teams and equipment to assist locating high risk, vulnerable, missing persons within Merseyside.
 In addition to which MerSAR can be called upon at anytime to assists other Lowland Rescue teams in other counties.
-There are approximately 36 Lowland Rescue teams in the UK.
+There are 36 Lowland Rescue teams in the UK.
 We are based by kind permission at ESTC – Emergency Services Training Centre based in Twelve Quays, Birkenhead.